 It all started with some pictures of children that drowned on a beach.
 We thought: if we dedicate ourselves to this and we do it on our beaches, why are they dying there and why is nobody helping them?

-These donations also helped us be able to rotate our teams.
+These donations also helped us to be able to rotate our teams.
 Our volunteers rotate every 15 days due to the physical and emotional impact of the situation.

 Upon returning, they offer necessary psychological support in order to help manage the situations that the volunteers have survived, prevent the manifestation of Post-Traumatic Stress Disorder (PTSD) and help them return to their everyday reality, while ensuring their emotional stability for future interventions.

-Proactiva Open Arms is member of the International Maritime Rescue Federation, being nowadays the only “full members” from the Spanish State.
+Proactiva Open Arms is a member of the International Maritime Rescue Federation, being nowadays the only “full members” from the Spanish State.